 Mazaska creates homeownership opportunities for the members of the Oglala Sioux Tribe living on, or in the communities adjacent to, the Pine Ridge Reservation.
 Mazaska provides home loans to first-time and existing homeowners, and offers free financial literacy and homeownership classes.

-Our mission is to create safe and affordable housing opportunities on the Pine Ridge Indian Reservation by providing loans, training and financial insight to empower our native people to build assets and create wealth.
+Our mission is to create safe & affordable housing opportunities by providing loans, development services, & financial insight to empower out Native people to build assets & create wealth.

 Our Service Area